- What Kind of Cancer Affects the Small Intestine?

-Cancer of the Small Intestine (Adenocarcinoma)
+- Cancer of the Small Intestine Topic Guide

-Cancer of the Small Intestine Introduction
+- Doctor's Notes on Cancer of the Small Intestine Symptoms

 The small intestine, or small bowel, lies between the stomach and the colon.
 The small intestine is about 6 m (20 ft) long.
 Its primary function is to digest and absorb nutrients.
 The small intestine makes up more than 70% of the length and 90% of the surface area ofthe gastrointestinal (GI) tract.